Mastering Logical Reasoning Tests: A Comprehensive Guide & Tips

 ‘Psychometric’ is just a fancy way of saying ‘measuring mental ability‘ and logical reasoning tests are designed to measure your non-verbal skills.
 We’ll cover this in more detail later.

 Sounds a little intimidating?
-Don’t worry, I’m going to tell you how to prepare.
-I’ve assessed candidates using this technique (and I’ve also faced logical reasoning tests as a candidate myself), so I’m well aware of the feelings of apprehension you probably have…!
+Don’t worry, we’re going to tell you how to prepare.
+We’ve assessed candidates using this technique (and we’ve also faced logical reasoning tests as a candidates), so we’re well aware of the feelings of apprehension you probably have…!
 Let’s continue.

 Logical reasoning tests mostly feature non-verbal content, requiring candidates to interpret and manipulate shapes, numbers and patterns.

-Sometimes logical reasoning tests are given a more specific name to reflect a more targetted skillset.
+Sometimes reasoning tests are given a more specific name to reflect a more targeted skillset.
 Such as: ‘inductive reasoning‘, ‘diagrammatic reasoning‘ and ‘abstract reasoning‘.
 The terminology differs between the various tests, but the overall principle is the same.